-Family relationship with any Director and/or major shareholder of the Company : Mr. Loh Boon Ginn is a substantial shareholder of the Company, whereby he is deemed interested by virtue of his shareholdings in SC Estate World Sdn.
-Bhd., a substantial shareholder of the Company, pursuant to Section 8 of the Companies Act 2016.
+Family relationship with

+: Mr. Loh Boon Ginn is a substantial shareholder of the Company, whereby he is deemed interested by virtue of his shareholdings in Takzim Empayar Sdn.
+Bhd., a substantial shareholder of the Company pursuant to Section 8 of the Companies Act 2016.